JoshuaKGoldberg/create-typescript-app/.github/DEVELOPMENT.md

 #### Testing the Initialization Script

-You can run the end-to-end test for initializing locally on the command-line:
+You can run the end-to-end test for initializing locally on the command-line.
+Note that files need to be built with `pnpm run build` beforehand.

 ```shell
 pnpm run initialize:test